ERON23/bestfooodindallasgatsby/src/pages/posts/our-top-5-taco-places-for-2020.md

 ## Trompo

 Located in the cool area of Bishop Arts its the perfect place to go on a taco date.
-The vibe is just right and the trompo tacos they offer are a must have.
-The tortilla is made just right to be combined with an original trompo sauce will leave you wanting for more.
+The vibe is just right and the Trompo tacos they offer are a must have.
+The tortilla is made just right to be combined with an original Trompo sauce will leave you wanting for more.
 Read about our [experience here.](https://www.instagram.com/p/B3FYfAanQFh/?utm_source=ig_web_copy_link)

 (Yelp Rating: **4.5**) (Google Reviews **4.5**)